Elaine R. Durr, Director of Sustainability

 Prior to arriving at Elon, Ms. Durr was a sustainability consultant for a small engineering and consulting firm in Decatur, GA where she managed the certification process for several LEED projects.
 She is a LEED Accredited Professional and has also served as assistant project manager and assistant LEED certification manager for a construction company in Charlotte, NC.

-She received her bachelor’s degree in environmental science and biology from Monmouth College in Monmouth, IL, and has a master’s degree in earth and environmental resources management from the University of South Carolina (USC) School of the Environment.
-Ms. Durr served as a graduate assistant for the South Carolina Sustainable Universities Initiative (SUI) while attending USC.
-She also has a professional certificate in Campus Sustainability Leadership from the Institute for Global Sustainability at the University of Vermont.
+Ms. Durr received her bachelor’s degree in environmental science and biology from Monmouth College in Monmouth, IL, and has a master’s degree in earth and environmental resources management from the University of South Carolina (USC) School of the Environment.
+She served as a graduate assistant for the South Carolina Sustainable Universities Initiative (SUI) while attending USC.
+Ms. Durr also has a professional certificate in Campus Sustainability Leadership from the Institute for Global Sustainability at the University of Vermont.

 She is a member of the U.S. Green Building Council (USGBC) and has served on the Board of the South Carolina Chapter of the USGBC.